hikeventures/hikeventures.github.io/_posts/tidbits/2015-12-18-Outdoors-Tidbits-42.markdown

 layout: post
 ---

 Christmas is getting closer and we are looking forward to finalize our gear reviews and trip reports during the holidays.
-We will publish articles about the MSR Windboiler and the Hubba Hubba NX, the Therm-a-rest Evolite, our hiking and packrafting trip in Japan, the Fjällräven Classic in Sweden and the continuation of <a href="http://www.hikeventures.com/packrafting-Njuoreatnu-Tornetrask-abisko/">Packrafting in the Swedish Mountains</a>.
+We will publish articles about the MSR Windboiler and the Hubba Hubba NX, the Therm-a-rest Evolite, our hiking and packrafting trip in Japan, the Fjällräven Classic in Sweden and the continuation of <a href="http://www.hikeventures.com/packrafting-Njuoreatnu-Tornetrask-abisko/">Packrafting in the Swedish Mountains</a>. {% include intro_tidbits.html %}
 <br><br>
 <a data-flickr-embed="true" href="https://www.flickr.com/photos/90204224@N07/16347221659/in/photolist-qUxMti-qUxMCM-rbV7gy-rbV7GU-rc1CbB-r9Hef3-qUzGQK-v6DD8n-qGQmse-q3hwoU-r9HdQA-r9HdZU-qUxN4g-rbV4BL-qffws2-qUzE8R-qUxNTH-rbRHKM-qHtRc2-qUxP2D-qWZDDU-qfcV5n-rc1DjZ-qUxKka-r9HayW-qUxPwM-qGRYcg-qUqAaj-qeZFSf-qUqAsU-qfcWc2-qUqwrC-rc1F5c-qeZGDf-qUqAQh-qUqBzd-qUzEbM-qfcXtF-q3uXXe-qSuGqw-rc1Fx6-rbVb1C-qUxL2v-r9KRpJ-qFsUGz-qUxRW6-qUrMdb-qeZAQ1-qUrFbG-qUrFf9" title="Lapland Finland"><img class="img-responsive" src="https://farm9.staticflickr.com/8673/16347221659_3952a1c6de_b.jpg" alt="Lapland Finland"></a><script async src="//embedr.flickr.com/assets/client-code.js" charset="utf-8"></script><!--more-->